stormpath/stormpath-sdk-java/docs/source/tutorial.rst

 We use some Spring magic on lines 5 and 6 to pass the ``Environment`` into the constructor using the `@Autowired` annotation.

-In the constructor, we set the ``USER`` variable to the value of the environment property called ``stormpath.authorized.group.user``.
+In the constructor, we set the ``USER`` variable to the value of the environment property called ``stormpath.authorized.user.group.href``.

-The expectation is that the ``stormpath.authorized.group.user`` environment variable will hold the fully qualified href to the
+The expectation is that the ``stormpath.authorized.user.group.href`` environment variable will hold the fully qualified href to the
 Stormpath group that backs the ``USER`` group.

-With Spring, you can define the ``stormpath.authorized.group.user`` in the ``application.properties`` file and that property will be available to your app.
+With Spring, you can define the ``stormpath.authorized.user.group.href`` in the ``application.properties`` file and that property will be available to your app.

 Now, for the Stormpath magic.
-You can also have a system environment variable named ``STORMPATH_AUTHORIZED_GROUP_USER``.
+You can also have a system environment variable named ``STORMPATH_AUTHORIZED_USER_GROUP_HREF``.
-Behind the scenes, Stormpath will convert that system environment variable to a Spring environment variable named ``stormpath.authorized.group.user``.
+Behind the scenes, Stormpath will convert that system environment variable to a Spring environment variable named ``stormpath.authorized.user.group.href``.

 This makes it very easy to change the group ``USER`` group href in different deployment environments without having to reconfigure and recompile your code.